lpmi-13/current-projects/README.md

 - It's an activity to contextualize what Google already does with Wheel of Misfortune
 - Need good examples to make it relatable

-## 142) Find some gaps in scaleway cli and submit a PR
-- Easiest way to do this would be to start working on the k8s-the-hard-way walkthrough with it and see where the gaps are

-## 143) K8s the hard way on scaleway
-- Possible that the CLI, which is very new, needs some functionality added to be able to complete the walkthrough

 ## 145) Homelab network expansion
 - get one pi for just prometheus/grafana
 - fire up three VMs on the mini (also decide what to put in three VMs)